 Far too many Quality Management Systems fail.
-The reasons for these failures are almost always the same - and they can easily be avoided.
+The reasons are almost always the same and can easily be avoided.

 Typical problem #1: management attitude and purpose

-If management desires to implement ISO 9001 solely for marketing reasons or due to customer demands, the resulting QMS will often lack the all-important internal improvement component.
+If management implements ISO 9001 solely for marketing reasons or due to external pressure, the resulting QMS will often lack the all-important internal improvement component.
 It is possible to pretend (and fool even an experienced auditor) to have an effective Quality Management System in place, but its cost due to bureaucracy and efficiency could be huge.

 Typical problem #2: ISO 9001 implementation by consultants

-Frequently management decides to hire consultants that are tasked with implementing ISO 9001.
-These consultants promise to write the ISO 9001 procedures and other documents; in many cases, they also provide implementation training.
-Typical problems with this approach are:
+Frequently management decides to hire consultants to implement ISO 9001.
+The consultant writes the ISO 9001 procedures and other documents, and in many cases also provides training.
+Typical problems are: